 - (a) Applicability.
 Tree variances may be granted to allow deviation from the requirements of this chapter where the deviation is reasonably necessary to permit the otherwise lawful development of a property. - (b) Procedure type.
 A tree variance is processed as a Type II procedure under SRC chapter 300. - Response: The Tree Variance application will be processed concurrently with the Site Plan Review / Validation of Unit of Land, Urban Growth Preliminary Declaration, Class 2 Driveway Approach, and Class 2 Adjustment. - (c) Submittal requirements.
-In addition to the submittal requirements for a Type II application under SRC chapter 300, an application for a tree variance shall include the following: - (1) A site plan, of a size and form and in the number of copies meeting the standards established by the Planning Administrator, containing the following information: - (A) The total site area, dimensions, and orientation relative to north;
+In addition to the submittal requirements for a Type II application under SRC chapter 300, an application for a tree variance shall include the following: - (1) A site plan, of a size and form and in the number of copies meeting the standards established by the Planning Administrator, containing the following information: - (A) The total site area, dimensions, and orientation relative to north; - Response: Please see sheet L1.0 Tree Removal & Protection Plan - (B) The location of any existing structures on the site; - Response: Please see sheet CO2 Existing Conditions - (C) Identification of the type, size, and location of all existing trees on the property; - Response: Please see sheet L1.0 Tree Removal & Protection Plan - (D) Identification of those trees proposed for preservation and those designated for removal; and - Response: Please see sheet L1.0 Tree Removal & Protection Plan - (E) The location of roads, bridges, utilities, and other improvements;

-Response: Please see sheet L1.0 Tree Removal & Protection Plan
+Response: Please see sheet L1.1 Landscape Plan & C10 Hardscape Plan

-(B) The location of any existing structures on the site; Response: Please see sheet CO2 Existing Conditions (C) Identification of the type, size, and location of all existing trees on the property; Response: Please see sheet L1.0 Tree Removal & Protection Plan (D) Identification of those trees proposed for preservation and those designated for removal; and Response: Please see sheet L1.0 Tree Removal & Protection Plan (E) The location of roads, bridges, utilities, and other improvements; Response: Please see sheet L1.1 Landscape Plan & C10 Hardscape Plan (2) In addition to the information required by subsection (c)(1) of this section, when a riparian corridor is located on the property, an application for a tree variance shall include: Response: There are no riparian corridors located on the property. (d) Approval criteria.
-A tree variance shall be granted if either of the following criteria is met: (1) Hardship.
-Response: Hardship (1) applies to this variance request.
-There are 45 trees identified on the site, including 5 that have been identified as significant.
-There are no Heritage trees on this site.
-(A) There are special conditions that apply to the property which create unreasonable hardships or practical difficulties which can be most effectively relieved by a variance; and Response: There are 5 significant trees identified on the site: 10272 - will be impacted by the northern stormwater facility.
-12545 - will be impacted by the development of the 15-trailer parking to the north 12673 - will be impacted by grading required to meet existing grade at property line 12741 - will be impacted by the development of the 8-trailer parking 12992 - will be impacted by grading required to meet existing grade at property line.
-This tree is just inside our property line and so close to 12741 that removal of one will require removal of both.
-Due to the location of all five of these trees, protecting and retaining them would severely limit the development on the site and the ability to retain and treat storm water as required.
-(B) The proposed variance is the minimum necessary to allow the otherwise Response lawful proposed development or activity; or
+(2) In addition to the information required by subsection (c)(1) of this section, when a riparian corridor is located on the property, an application for a tree variance shall include:

+Response: There are no riparian corridors located on the property.

+(d) Approval criteria.
+A tree variance shall be granted if either of the following criteria is met:

+(1) Hardship.

+- Response: Hardship (1) applies to this variance request.
+There are 45 trees identified on the site, including 4 that have been identified as significant.
+There are no Heritage trees on this site. - (A) There are special conditions that apply to the property which create unreasonable hardships or practical difficulties which can be most effectively relieved by a variance; and

+Response:There are 4 significant trees identified on the site:10272 - will be impacted by the northern stormwater facility.12545 - will be impacted by the development of the 15-trailer parking to the north12673 - will be impacted by grading required to meet existing grade at property line12741 - will be impacted by the development of the 8-trailer parking

+Due to the location of these trees, protecting and retaining them would severely limit the development on the site.
-Response: The Variance requests the removal of all five of the significant trees, which is the minimum number necessary to allow for the full development of the site and above ground storm water management as required by Salem code.

-- (e) Conditions of approval. - (1) Conditions may be imposed on the approval of a tree variance to ensure compliance with the approval criteria and to limit any adverse impacts that may result from granting the tree variance.
+- (B) The proposed variance is the minimum necessary to allow the otherwise lawful proposed development or activity; or - Response: Preservation of trees 12545 and 12741 would reduce the trailer parking below the number determined by the development team required to meet tenant trailer parking requirements.
+Therefore, the proposed variance is the minimum necessary to allow the otherwise lawful proposed development activity. - (e) Conditions of approval. - (1) Conditions may be imposed on the approval of a tree variance to ensure compliance with the approval criteria and to limit any adverse impacts that may result from granting the tree variance. - Response: Noted.

-Response: Noted.